 Infrequently, people taking this class of medication (bisphosphonates) have had serious jawbone problems (osteonecrosis).
 Lack of proper dental hygiene, poorly fitting dentures, or certain dental procedures (such as tooth extraction, dental surgery) may increase your risk.
 Medical conditions (such as gum disease/infection, cancer, anemia) might also increase the risk.
 If you develop jaw pain, tell your doctor and dentist immediately.

-Before having any surgery (especially dental procedures), tell your doctor and dentist about this medication and all other products you use (including prescription drugs, nonprescription drugs, and herbal products).
+Before having surgery (especially dental procedures), tell your doctor and dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor or dentist may tell you to stop taking tiludronate before your surgery.
 Ask for specific instructions about stopping or starting this medication.

 Caution is advised if you are pregnant or planning to become pregnant in the future.
 This medication may stay in your body for many years.
 Its effects on an unborn baby are not known.
 Discuss the risks and benefits with your doctor before starting treatment with this medication.

-It is not known if this medication passes into breast milk, and the effect on a nursing infant is unknown.
+It is unknown if this drug passes into breast milk, but is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Additional Skelid Information